dispetx/pdpi/README.md

 questions related to the generalisations of the Zeta function are considered to be one of the most important questions in pure mathematics.
-That branch of mathematics, namely number theory, can be considered as one of the most applied.
-Specifically when one considers its use in computers.
-A lot of other mathematicians were involved in this development, but one of the most important contributions was the introduction of congruence by Gauss in 1801.
+That branch of mathematics, namely number theory, can be considered as one of the most applied areas of mathematics, specifically when one considers its use in computers.

+A lot of other
+mathematicians were involved in this development, but one of the most important contributions was the introduction of congruence by Gauss in 1801.
 Galois, a mathematican who was shot in a duel, made fundamental discoveries which later motivated Grothendieck to do the impossible.
-In the mean time, a French mathematician De Moivre had to run for his life from France to England, where he could not find employment, have survived gambling in the coffe-houses of London and wrote the first book on probability theory.
+In the mean time, another french mathematician De Moivre had to run for his life from France to England, where he could not find employment, had to survive gambling in the coffe-houses of London and wrote the first book on probability theory.
 Galois was expelled from the university due to its political activities.
 Grothendieck dissapeared similarly.
-Grothendieck died in 2014 and is by many considered as the greatest mathematician of the 20th century.
+Grothendieck died in 2014 and is by many considered to be the greatest mathematician of the 20th century.

 Although Gauss was greatfull because he was recieving support from some